EDUCBA

 Conclusion

 The vectors are the physical quantity that has the magnitude as well as the direction.
-The vectors are the mathematical concept and there are various kinds of vectors like collinear vectors, coplanar vectors, like and unlike vectors, displacement vector, unit vector, and many more defined above.
+Vectors are a mathematical concept, and there are various kinds of vectors like collinear vectors, coplanar vectors, like and unlike vectors, displacement vectors, unit vectors, and many more defined above.

 Recommended Articles